 Theory

-Theory of this chord category are presented here.
+Theory of this chord category is presented here.

 We can compare a normal dominant seventh chord with altered dominant chords in the note of C: